David Kass, Clinical Associate Professor & Senior Fellow, Center for Financial Policy

-Albert “Pete” Kyle, Charles E. Smith Chair Professor of Finance, Senior Fellow
+Albert “Pete” Kyle, Charles E. Smith Chair Professor of Finance & Senior Fellow, Center for Financial Policy

 Albert S. (Pete) Kyle has been the Charles E. Smith Chair Professor of Finance at the University of Maryland’s Robert H. Smith School of Business since 2006.
 He earned is B.S. degree in mathematics from Davidson College (summa cum laude, 1974), studied philosophy and economics at Oxford University as a Rhodes Scholar from Texas (1974-1977), and completed his Ph.D. in economics at the University of Chicago in 1981.
 He has been a professor at Princeton University (1981-1987), the University of California Berkeley (1987-1992), and Duke University (1992-2006).